Dina153/Insurance_predection/README.md

-# Insurance_pridection
+# Insurance_prediction
-pridect of insurance using linear regression
+predict of insurance using linear regression